 We are spending 3 months this winter in the Central Highlands of Costa Rica.
 Staying in rented AirBnB casitas allows us to have a tiny home from which to base our slow travel.

 We don’t like to spend too much time each day getting to and from town to find a restaurant and we like to prepare many of our own meals.
 This also saves us money.
 It is important to us that we experience “living” here, so we want to learn to shop and cook with locally available foods.

 Our current stay is in a casita with a little kitchen equipped enough for us to feed ourselves for the three weeks we are here.
 It has a decent sized refrigerator/freezer, sink with PUR water filter, two burner hotplate, toaster, and electric skillet, as well as dishes, pots and pans and most other necessities.

-Here in Atenas, Costa Rica, we are just keeping it simple, healthy and local, with a few favorite extravagances thrown in.
-There is a wonderful bread bakery here in Atenas, run by an expat, where we can get whole grain breads.
-We can walk to a neighbor’s house for home made, additive free ice cream, but neither of these items come cheaply!
+Here in Atenas, Costa Rica, we are just keeping it simple, healthy, and local, with a few favorite extravagances thrown in.
+There is a wonderful bread bakery here in Atenas, run by an ex-pat, where we can get whole grain loaves of bread.
+We can walk to a neighbor’s house for homemade, additive-free ice cream, but neither of these items comes cheaply!

 Our hosts, who live in the big house next door, kindly give us a lift to the weekly farmer’s market or feria.
 This weekly market in Atenas is a large, clean, covered area, sitting up above town.

 There are many vendors, including some with refrigerated cases for meat and dairy products.
 There is a large parking area with attendant, a small cafe area for coffee and snacks and public restrooms.

 Here are some of the things we purchased at the market in Atenas in the past two weeks: